Best Picasa Alternative (Replacement Image Editor)

 Photo editing is straightforward, allowing you to crop, apply filters, remove redeye, add text, etc.

-While it will fulfil the needs of most casual users, note that Microsoft Photos lacks more sophisticated tools such as stitching panoramas or intelligently removing unwanted objects.
+While it will fulfil the needs of most casual users, note that Microsoft Photos lacks more sophisticated tools such as stitching panoramas or working with layers.

-However, as a basic Picasa alternative, it does a fine job, especially considering it’s completely free.
+However, as a basic Picasa alternative, it does a fine job, especially considering it’s completely free – but, it’s only available for Windows.

 8. Apple Photos